Tyqo/rhino/README.md

 - overview
 - readonly

-It's also important to keep in mind, that Rhno should always be able to work with native fields that are not in it's Tables.
+It's also important to keep in mind, that Rhino should always be able to work with native fields that are not in it's Tables.

 ### Next Up: Layoutmode Enhancment